Is Chania Worth Visiting? A Guide to Crete’s Most Charming City

 Most restaurants and bars accept card, but smaller shops and some bars may prefer cash (sometimes for VAT reasons).
 It’s best to carry a mix of both.

-Yes — and then some.
+Yes, Chania is absolutely worth visiting.
 Whether you’re travelling as a couple, with kids, or solo, Chania delivers.
-Its unique blend of history, charm, and laid-back coastal vibes makes it one of the best places to visit in Crete.
+Its unique blend of history, charm, and laid back coastal vibes makes it one of the best places to visit in Crete.
 If you’re planning a Greek getaway, make sure Chania’s on your list.
 If you’re wondering where to stay in Chania, you can check out my review for a villa we stayed in the Nea Chora area, just outside of the Old Town.

 More Crete related blog posts: